mambax/mambax/readme.md

 ### [gravity.global](https://gravity.global) - CTO
 <small>_APRIL 2018 - DECEMBER 2018, ZÜRICH_</small>

 I was the lead architect for GRAVITY software (a digital adoption tool) and the first point-of-contact for our global customer base.
-I mobilized and guided the company’s team of developers into action, whether that was implementing customized technical solutions or making strategic product improvements.
-In a startup spirit I took over product owner responsibility from the CEO and actively collected user impressions to improve our overall user experience.
+I led the company’s team of developers through the initial development of the product, whether that was implementing customized technical solutions or making strategic improvements.
+In a startup spirit I took over product owner responsibility and actively collected user impressions to improve our overall user experience.

 <br/>

 ### [mila.com](https://www.mila.com) - Software Engineer
 <small>_SEPTEMBER 2016 - MARCH 2018, ZÜRICH_</small>

-We developed a crowd service platform with AngularJS, Web technologies, Node.js, Cloud Computing and Microservice Architectures using Scrum.
+We developed a crowd service platform with AngularJS, Web technologies, Node.js, Cloud Computing and a Microservice Architecture using Scrum.
-Ad interim I took responsibility of the development team during the absence of a CTO taking care of daily business and project management tasks.
+Ad interim I took responsibility of the development team during the absence of the CTO, taking care of daily business and project management tasks.
 I actively shaped the next generation product and its architecture.

 <br/>